ReeceMcMillin/CS490-Notes/src/chapter-1/introduction.md

 # Introduction

-{:.def}
+{:.def term="Distributed System"}
-Distributed System: a system in which hardware or software components located at networked computers communicate and coordinate their actions *only* by passing messages.
+A system in which hardware or software components located at networked computers communicate and coordinate their actions *only* by passing messages.

 This definition has several consequences:
     - concurrency